nathanenglehart/nathanenglehart/README.md

 ## Hello!
 I'm Nathan Englehart 👋
-I'm currently a third year student at Oberlin College and like to code for fun.
+I'm currently a third year student at Oberlin College studying mathematics and history, and I like to code for fun!

 ## About Me
-- 🌱 I'm currently learning: probabalistic modeling and machine learning
+- 🌱 I'm currently learning about: probabalistic modeling and machine learning
 - 📝 I'm very interested in: GNU/Linux and [free software](https://www.gnu.org/philosophy/free-sw.html)
-- 😄 Pronouns: he/him/his
+- 😄 My pronouns are: he/him/his

 <!--
 **nathanenglehart/nathanenglehart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.